bjooris/taisc/README.md

 # taisc dual license
 Time Annotated Instruction Set Computer

 Thank you for your interest in TAISC framework.
-If you continue to log in, you will be granted access to the TAISC framework.
+If you continue to clone or browse this repository, you will be granted access to the TAISC framework.
 By doing so you confirm that you agree with the licensing terms below.

 For us it is essential that:
  * You will only use the TAISC framework for academic purposes